multitudes/euler/README.md

 # The Euler Project In a Swift Package

 The first 100 challenges done in Swift.
+It is still a work in progress as I am right now still doing the challenges.
+The main structure is ready to be used though, and you could add your code and tests forking this repo.

 ## How to use it